phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 ## Defining reactions

 Change the receptor autophosphorylation rules to reflect what we've just discussed.
+For convenience, give all reaction rates some meaningful names.

 ~~~ ruby
 	#Receptor complex (specifically CheA) autophosphorylation